Safe Interactions via Monte Carlo Linear-Quadratic Games: Monte Carlo Linear-Quadratic Games

 \subsection{Refining the Action Trajectory}

-The action trajectory $\xi(x^0) = (u^{0:T}, w^{0:T})$ we have obtained is optimal if the system is linear-quadratic.
-But often this is not the case; solutions that assume linear dynamics and quadratic costs may fall apart when faced with nonlinear, realistic interactions, or when the necessary Eigenvalue conditions are not met \cite{wu2023learning}.
-We therefore propose to use the solution from Section~\ref{sec:lq} as a \textit{first pass approximation} that we will refine with stochastic gradient descent.
+The initial action trajectory produced by the local equilibrium policies in Section~\ref{sec:lq} are optimal if the system is linear-quadratic.
+However, as established in Section~\ref{sec:problem}, the environments that we are interested in may feature non-linear dynamics and non-quadratic costs, meaning that the LQ solution is merely a local approximation.
+These nonlinearities and nonconvexities cause the information gap $\overline{V}(x) - \uline{V}(x) > 0$.
+To ensure safety, we must bridge the gap between this local optimum and the true upper value of the game $\overline{V}(x)$.

+To tractably solve this nested optimization, we propose using the LQ solution as a highly-informed "warm start" that is subsequently refined through stochastic gradient descent.
+Specifically, we apply a nested Metropolis-Hastings (MH) sampling algorithm.
+While other Monte Carlo methods could be substituted within our general framework, the ergodic properties of the MH sampler are particularly well suited for escaping the local optima that frequently trap pure LQ-approximate methods \cite{andrieu2006ergodicity}.
-As a reminder, our ultimate goal is to reach the robot's Nash Equilibrium policy.
-This policy is defined by \eq{robot-policy}, which can be treated as a nested optimization problem.
-In the outer loop the robot proposes a sequence of actions $u^{0:T}$ to minimize its cost, and in the inner loop the antagonistic human responds with actions $w^{0:T}$ that maximize cost.
-We therefore apply a nested gradient descent algorithm to iteratively improve the initial action trajectory $\xi(x^0) = (u^{0:T}, w^{0:T})$ and optimize \eq{robot-policy}.
-More specifically, we perform nested Metropolis-Hastings sampling (i.e., stochastic gradient descent).
-Other Monte Carlo methods can be leveraged within our general framework; we here selected the Metropolis-Hastings sampler due to its ergodic properties and avoidance of local optima \cite{andrieu2006ergodicity}.

-Given the seed $\xi(x^0) = (u^{0:T}, w^{0:T})$ provided by Section~\ref{sec:lq}, this sampler has two parts \cite{hoegerman2023reward}: an \textit{inner loop} that updates the antagonistic human actions $\xi_w = w^{0:T}$, and an \textit{outer loop} that improves the robot's actions $\xi_u = u^{0:T}$.
-An outline of our resulting Monte Carlo Linear-Quadratic Games approach is included in Algorithm~\ref{alg:1}.
+As a reminder, our ultimate goal is to reach the robust robot policy defined in \eq{robot-policy}, which can be treated as a nested optimization problem.
+In the outer loop the robot proposes a sequence of actions $u^{0:T}$ to minimize its cost, and in the inner loop the antagonistic human responds with actions $w^{0:T}$ that maximize that cost.
+Because the robust policy takes the form of a minmax optimization, our MH sampler is explicitly divided into two coupled phases \cite{hoegerman2023reward}: an inner loop that models the worst-case human response, and an outer loop that optimizes the robot's robust commitment.
+An outline of our resulting approach is shown in Algorithm~\ref{alg:mclq}.

 \p{Inner Loop} The inner loop seeks to identify worst-case human actions that increase the robot's cost.
-Given the robot's current action trajectory $\xi_u$, this inner loop modifies $\xi_w$ by proposing random perturbations $\Delta \xi_w$.
-These perturbations are accepted if they increase the total cost, or if they satisfy the acceptance rate:

-where $\beta$ is a design parameter that regulates the level of noise in the stochastic gradient ascent (as $\beta \to 0$, the sampler explores $\Xi$ more and is less likely to remain in local minima).
-The inner loop repeats $N$ times before the terminating with a new human action sequence $\xi_w'$.
+Given a fixed robot commitment $\xi_u$, the adversarial human wants to maximize $J$.
+We define the target distribution for the human's trajectory as a Gibbs measure: